 Every good wine list needs a white Burgundy, but in the face of crazy prices for the famous names and a lot of affordable but dull stuff, where to turn?
 The answer is to the southern appellation of Mâcon, and a young (just past 30) winemaker called Jean-Christophe Perraud.
 Using grapes from family vineyards as old as he is, he crafts lightly oaked Chardonnays that are full-flavoured and crisply acidic.
 Very adaptable, but we particularly like it with scallops and other shellfish.
 Highly recommended for lovers of refined old world wines.

-Gwenaele Laroche stayed here during last year’s wine festival and introduced us to her whole range, and we’ve decided to make this lovely wine our house Chablis.
+Gwénaële Laroche stayed here during 2010′s wine festival and introduced us to her whole range: we didn’t hesitate to make this lovely wine our house Chablis.
 Unoaked, it’s a refreshing, streamlined interpretation with loads of crisp lemony fruit.
 A good match for fish, shellfish, chicken or salads – or as a palate-stimulating aperitif.

 AROMATIC WHITE WINES